 Ordinary Time: October 14th

-Wednesday of the Twenty-Eighth Week of Ordinary Time; Optional Memorial of St. Callistus I, pope and martyr
+Wednesday of the Twenty-Eighth Week in Ordinary Time; Optional Memorial of St. Callistus I, Pope and Martyr

 Old Calendar: St. Callistus I, pope and martyr ; Other Titles: Callixtus

 A Christian slave of Rome, Callistus was ordained deacon by Pope St. Zephyrinus, whom he succeeded as pope in the year 217.
 As deacon he was guardian of the Christian cemetery on the Appian Way which is still known by his name.
 While he vigorously opposed heresy, his charitable attitude toward repentant sinners incurred the wrath of contemporary rigorists.

 Callistus was born to a Christian slave who had a Christian master in second-century Rome.
 He was placed in charge of a Christian bank which went broke.
 He fled the city, but was caught and sentenced to the treadmill, then later to the tin mines.
 He was later ransomed and returned to Rome.
 As a deacon he was hired by Pope Zephyrinus to administer the Church's property and organize the burial of martyrs in the catacombs on the Appian Way, still named the Cemetery of Saint Callistus.

 - Christians have always cared for the dead, particularly because we believe in the resurrection of the body.
 We should remember to pray for the dead (a spiritual work of mercy), visit cemeteries and pray for the departed souls, particularly those who have no one to pray for them.